Americans in Puerto Rico can't vote for US president. Their anger at Trump is shaping the race

 “He can’t be talking about Puerto Rico like that,” she said as she left for a medical appointment.
 “He’s the one who’s a piece of garbage."

-Puerto Rico became a U.S. territory in 1917, and the first large wave of migration occurred after World War II to ease labor shortages.
+The United States acquired Puerto Rico from Spain in 1898 after the Spanish-American War.
+The U.S. government bestowed American citizenship to the island's residents in 1917.
+Soon after World War II, the first large migration began to ease labor shortages on the U.S. mainland.
 There are now more Puerto Ricans in the U.S. than on the island.

 Those who stayed behind say they often feel like second-class citizens because they can't vote in presidential elections and receive limited federal funding compared with U.S. states.